 –the first performing magician in Be’er-Sheva?
 Answer: Meyer Buyum, also known as “Buyum, the Magician” (1934-1994), who resided and performed in the city from 1958 until his untimely death.
 On rare occasions in the 1970s & 1980s, when his regular magician’s assistant was either ill or very pregnant, I replaced her as his on-stage partner.
 He often did free shows for sick children or wounded soldiers in the hospital.

 —the first woman bus-driver in Be’er-Sheva?
-Answer: Leah Pinhas.
-Though we shared the same Hebrew name for 20 years (1973-1993), we never actually met.
-I believe she still resides somewhere in the Gimel neighborhood.
+Answer: Leah Pinhas [NO!
+It’s not me!].
+Though we did share the same Hebrew name for 20 years (1973-1993), we never actually met.
+I believe she still resides somewhere in Be’er-Sheva.

 —the first woman taxicab driver in Be’er-Sheva?
 Answer: Ayala Bokobza.
 She began driving a cab in 1980.

 —the first woman Israrails train conductor from Be’er-Sheva?
 Answer: Hanit Benjamin (b.1984-), who has been driving trains between Be’er-Sheva and Natanyah since 2014.